vitkolos/notes-iuip/semestr1-erasmus/multi-agent-systems/lecture.md

 	- task performance – we want to mimic a human performing the task
 	- training – e.g. flight simulator
 	- entertainment – imaginary virtual world, for amusement
-	- education – users can learn what happens if they do *this* or *that* in the simulation
+	- education – users can learn what happens if they do *this* or *that* in the simulation (or how does a volcano work)
 	- proof – prove existence/conjecture
 	- discovery – discover new knowledge
 - social simulation